A range of popular, licensed recreational hunting activities are available in Victoria.

 Sustainable Hunting Action Plan 2021-2024

-The Sustainable Hunting Action Plan 2021-2024 will deliver new programs to support safe, responsible and sustainable hunting across the state.
+The Sustainable Hunting Action Plan 2021-2024 has delivered new programs to support safe, responsible and sustainable hunting across the state.

 Traditional Owner Game Management Strategy